dlmanning/gulp-sass/README.md

 ### What about fibers?

 We used to recommend Node fibers as a way to speed up asynchronous rendering with Dart Sass.
 Unfortunately, [Node fibers are discontinued](https://sass-lang.com/blog/node-fibers-discontinued).
-The Sass team is exploring ways to improve asynchronous rendering with Dart Sass, but for now you will get the best performance from `sass.sync()`.
+The Sass team is exploring its optons for future performance improvements, but for now you will get the best performance from `sass.sync()`.

 ## Issues